 Clinical samples

 PC tissue samples were collected from 18 patients who had undergone surgical treatment without receiving preoperative chemotherapy or radiotherapy from May 2009 to March 2011 in Renji Hospital, School of Medicine, Shanghai Jiao Tong University.
-A diagnosis of PC was confirmed by histological examination.
-Resected tumor tissues and matched normal tissues at least 2 cm away from the tumor tissues were collected during the operation, labeled and stored at -80°C. The sixth edition of “Tumor, node and metastases (TNM) staging system proposed by the International Union Against Cancer (UICC)” was utilized to stage the tumor tissue samples (Table I).
+The diagnosis of PC was confirmed by histological examination.
+Resected tumor tissues and matched normal tissues at least 2 cm away from the tumor tissues were collected during the operation, labeled and stored at -80°C for the future usage.
+The sixth edition of Tumor, node and metastases (TNM) staging system proposed by the International Union Against Cancer (UICC) was utilized to stage the tumor tissue samples.
 The study was approved by the medical ethics committee at Renji Hospital, School of Medicine, Shanghai Jiao Tong University.
 All the patients signed the informed consent form.
 DNA was isolated from frozen tissues or cell lines using the conventional proteinase K/organic extraction method as previously described [11].
+Characteristics of samples were listed in the Table I.

 Genome-wide methylation profiling by MethylCap-seq

 Genomic DNA was extracted from 10 PC tissues and 10 matched normal tissues.
-Equal amounts of DNA were mixed to form the PC and PN groups.
+Equal amounts of DNA from each sample were mixed to form the PC and PN groups.
 Pooled DNA (1.2 µg) from each group was used to generate the library for MethylCap-seq as previously described [11].

 Mapping the Sequence Reads and DMR Identification and Annotation

-We used BWA alignment tools [12] with the default settings to map the 36 bp unpaired reads to the hg19 human genome reference assembly [13].
+We used BWA alignment tools [12] with the default settings to map the 36 bp single end reads to the hg19 human genome reference assembly [13].
 After removing PCR duplicates using Picard, the aligned data were converted, sorted, and indexed using Samtools [14] and Picard (http://picard.sourceforge.net).